Timeline

 Answering the request

-Selection of an Experts Steering Group (see above)
+Selection of an Expert Working Group (see above)

 Following the Call for Experts (CfE.
 2/2017/2), the Expert Working Group (EWG) were selected.
-12 experts formed the group from 8 European countries (Czech Republic, Finland, Greece, Ireland, Netherlands, Portugal, Spain, United Kingdom and 1 non‐European Country, Australia).
+Twelve experts formed the group from 8 European countries (Czech Republic, Finland, Greece, Ireland, Netherlands, Portugal, Spain, United Kingdom and one non‐European Country, Australia).

 Methods Protocol (file.
 03/03/2019)

-The EWG, during its preliminary discussions, recognised the importance of understanding the key ecological, social, governance, legislative, economic, financial, technical, cultural and political barriers which may hamper effective restoration.
+During its preliminary discussions, it was recognised the importance of understanding the key ecological, social, governance, legislative, economic, financial, technical, cultural and political barriers that may hamper effective restoration.
 For this reason, the EWG decided to run two parallel approaches to the widest view of the issue within the time frame and resources available.
 Restoration, when approached effectively, incorporates many domains.
 The EWG aimed to ensure that the report tackled the Request to cover as wide a range of sectors and disciplines as possible, thus avoiding problems often created by silo thinking and approaches.
 The two parallel and complementary approaches employed were:

-- Literature Scoping Review: provides information on the attention given to this topic in scientific literature
+- Literature Scoping Review: provides information on the attention given to this topic in the scientific literature

 - Delphi process: provides direct access to a wide range of actors, including academics, practitioners, policy makers and others’ perceptions on the main barriers hampering ecological restoration in the EU.